serverlessworkflow/specification/specification/README.md

 }
 ```

-If a workflow instance is created (via Event state for example) by consuming a 'HeartRateReadingEvent' event, all other consumed events
+If a workflow instance is created (e.g., via Event state) by consuming a 'HeartRateReadingEvent' event, all other consumed events
-with from the defined source and with the defined type that have the same patientId as the event that triggered the workflow instance
+from the defined source and with the defined type that have the same 'patientId' as the event that triggered the workflow instance
 should then also be associated with the same instance.

 You can also correlate multiple events together.
-In the following example we assume that the workflow consumes two different event types
+In the following example, we assume that the workflow consumes two different event types
-and we want to make sure that both are correlated as in for this example, must have the same patientId:
+and we want to make sure that both are correlated, as in the above example, with the same 'patientId':

 ```json